roddux/fffz/README.md

 [ ] - hook fstat so we can provide the target a buffer of arbitrary size [ ] - automagic multi-threading (?)
 ```

+# DISCUSSION / IDEAS / FOOD FOR THOUGHT
+Doing `ptrace()` is slow if we're breaking on every syscall.
+If we make the
+assumption that the target is using dynamically-loaded libc, we could rewrite
+the imposer to throw `int3` when we `open()` the target file.
+We can then also
+throw on `exit()`.
+That would greatly reduce the time spent context-switching.